dylan-lang/opendylan/documentation/getting-started-cli/source/adding-new-libraries.rst

-As an example, if you pull in the HTTP library, it has a number of submodules, so you don't need to pull each of those in directory, but can reference them through the ``ext/http/`` directory.
+As an example, if you pull in the HTTP library, it has a number of submodules, so you don't need to pull each of those in directly, but can reference them through the ``ext/http/`` directory.
 (Note in this case that the ``http`` library uses a non-standard name for the directory holding its submodules.)